geoph9/hass-gshell-extension/README.md

 You can do the same for your humidity sensor and add it under the `Humidity Entity ID` line.

+### Refreshing Weather Statistics

+By default, the weather statistics will be refreshed only when you press their values.
+This can be changed by going to the `Preferences` and switching on the `Refresh Weather Statistics` option.

+In addition, you can also set the refresh rate (in seconds) for getting the new statistics from your Home Assistant Instance.

 #### Removing Weather Statistics

 If you don't have any temperature sensors then you can remove this panel by turning off the `Show Weather` switch (in the preferences menu).